spikewilliams/rails4windocker/README.md

 First, get Docker for Windows installed and running.
 Good luck. - https://docs.docker.com/docker-for-windows/

+You will need to go into Docker for Windows Settings to ensure that your current drive is shared.

 Now run the following from a cmd shell.

   To build the container: